KatherLab/LLMAIx/README.md

 Metal acceleration on macOS**, which is not available inside Docker.

 1. Download, extract, or build [llama.cpp](https://github.com/ggml-org/llama.cpp) for your operating system.
 On macOS, use a native Metal-enabled `llama-server` build (the official macOS builds are Metal-enabled).
-2. Download desired models (must be compatible with llama-cpp, in gguf format)
-3. Update the config.yml file with the downloaded models accordingly.
+2. The bundled `config.yml` already points at a Hugging Face model (Gemma 4 E4B) which llama-server downloads automatically on first use — nothing else to do.
+To use manually downloaded gguf files instead, put them into a models directory (passed via `--model_path`) and adapt `config.yml` accordingly (see [LLM Models and Model Config](#llm-models-and-model-config)).
-4. If you intend to use OCR: Install [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/installation.html#)
+3. If you intend to use OCR: Install [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/installation.html#)
-5. Install uv and set up the environment:
+4. Install uv and set up the environment:
   - `curl -LsSf https://astral.sh/uv/install.sh | sh`
   - `uv venv && source .venv/bin/activate`
   - `uv sync`

-6. Point LLMAIx at your `llama-server` binary and run it, e.g.:
+5. Point LLMAIx at your `llama-server` binary and run it, e.g.:
   - `python app.py --server_path /path/to/llama-server`
   - or set the `LLAMA_SERVER_PATH` (or `SERVER_PATH`) environment variable.